WansonChoi/HATK/README.md

 ## (1) Introduction

- Identifying which allele or amino acid position of the HLA gene is driving the disease is called HLA fine-mapping, which is an indispensable analysis in studies of autoimmune diseases.
-However, for researchers who want to conduct HLA fine-mapping, it can be a burden because there are multiple technical problems that need to be solved such as acquiring HLA sequence information from IPD-IMGT/HLA(https://www.ebi.ac.uk/ipd/imgt/hla/) database, fitting HLA allele name in standard nomeclature system, preparing marker panel for association test, huge amount of text-preprocessing and etc. `HATK` provides a collection of tools that not only can solve those technical problems but also can help researchers to analyze HLA fine-mapping result.
+`HATK` is the abbreviation for **HLA Analysis Tool-Kit** and is a collection of tools and modules to perform `HLA fine-mapping`.
+Identifying which HLA allele or amino acid position of the HLA gene is driving the disease is called HLA fine-mapping, which is an indispensable analysis in studies of autoimmune diseases.
+However, for researchers who want to conduct HLA fine-mapping, it can be a burden because there are multiple obstacles that need to be handled.

+For example,

+1. Acquiring and preprocessing HLA amino acid and DNA sequence information from IPD-IMGT/HLA(https://www.ebi.ac.uk/ipd/imgt/hla/) database, which is updated 4 times a year. (cf. In every update, novel HLA alleles are introduced and sequence information slightly can be changed.)
+2. Fitting HLA allele name of given samples to standard nomeclature system.
+3. Preparing marker panel for association test.
+4. Choosing proper statistical methods for association test.
+5. Visualizing the HLA fine-mapping result appropriately.
+5. Huge amount of text-preprocessing and etc.

+`HATK` provides a collection of tools that not only can solve those problems but also can help researchers to analyze HLA fine-mapping result.

 ## (1.5) Why do we need HATK?
 (Current Technical challenges)